-From Table 4 the first specification, which is estimated for the full sample and includes formal schooling and adult literacy participation, reveals a large positive and statistically significant association between formal education and wages.
+From Table 2 the first specification, which is estimated for the full sample and includes formal schooling and adult literacy participation, reveals a large positive and statistically significant association between formal education and wages.
 This is true across all estimation samples.
-The finding of a large return to formal education accords with the findings in the
+The finding of a large return to formal education accords with the findings in the previous literature reviewed in Section 3 in this paper.
+Again, while it may appear that adult literacy course participation is "bad" for wages, the preferred estimation sample for judging the effect on adult literacy course participation is the sample of individuals with no formal education.
+And for this estimation sample, the estimated association between adult literacy program participation and wages, while negative, is not statistically significant for regular wage employment.
+For self-employment, it is positive (but not statistically significant).

-10 The marginal effects for dummy variables in semi-logarithmic models are not merely given as the estimated coefficients (although some studies treat them as such); therefore, the estimated coefficients are not interpretable "as is."
-While direct exponentiation (via the formula: marginal effect = $\exp(\operatorname{coefficient}) - 1$) is a common way of converting the estimated coefficients of dummy variables from semi-logarithmic models into marginal effects, Kennedy (1981) suggests that this is a biased estimator for the "true" marginal effect.
+is."
+While direct exponentiation (via the formula: marginal effect = $\exp(\text{coefficient}) - 1$ ) is a common way of converting the estimated coefficients of dummy variables from semi-logarithmic models into marginal effects, Kennedy (1981) suggests that this is a biased estimator for the "true" marginal effect.
 He offers a bias correction - involving the variance of the estimate - which is used here, as well.

-11 Estimating the employment status equation in both flavors revealed that the results generally were quite robust to whether or not literacy and numeracy was included, which is why the results for the specification with literacy and numeracy excluded was not shown for the employment equation.
+&lt;sup>14 Estimating the employment status equation in both flavors revealed that the results generally were quite robust to whether or not literacy and numeracy was included.